Sigma Kappa: Symbols

-The Sigma Kappa coat-of-arms includes the symbols of the sorority: the dove, violet, Greek letters, and colors.
-Adopted in 1911, the coat-of-arms consists of a maroon shield with a diagonal gold bar on which are five lavender stars.
+The Sigma Kappa coat of arms includes the symbols of the sorority: the dove, violet, Greek letters, and colors.
+Adopted in 1911, the coat of arms consists of a maroon shield with a diagonal gold bar on which are five lavender stars.
 The lower half has a coiled serpent, and the upper has a maroon and gold wreath.
 A silver dove is above the shield, with an arch of gold rays above the dove.
 Below is a silver scroll, bearing the open motto in black text and the date 1874.

-Sigma Kappa's mott is "One Heart, One Way".
+Sigma Kappa's motto is "One Heart, One Way".
 Its colors are lavender and maroon.
 Its insignia is a dove and serpent.
 In June 1892, the violet was adopted as the official flower and specified in 2008 as the wild purple violet to distinguish it from other varieties of violets.
 The dove became an official symbol in 1984, and the heart in 1988.

 Sigma Kappa's values or pillars are personal growth, friendship, service, and loyalty.